 7. Senecio

 Senecio are low-growing succulents that do best in mild climates.
 When used in container gardening, they need full sun and soil that’s on the sandy side.
-If left damp, they tend to rot easily so be sure to let them dry out completely between watering.
+If left damp, they tend to rot easily, so be sure to let them dry out completely between watering.

 8. Aloe

-Containers and Soil
+Containers and soil for succulents

-Succulents don’t like to be waterlogged (in fact that’s one of the quickest ways to kill them) so choose containers with one or two large drainage holes at the bottom.
+Succulents don’t like to be waterlogged (in fact that’s one of the quickest ways to kill them), so choose containers with one or two large drainage holes at the bottom.
 If your container doesn’t have a drainage hole, line the bottom with pebbles before adding your soil.
 This will help keep the succulents’ roots from sitting in water and rotting.

 Because succulents don’t like over-watering, free-draining, aerated soil is key.
 There are lots of commercial potting mixes for succulents on the market, but it’s easy to make your own.
 Simply mix four parts light potting mix with one part coarse sand, gravel or perlite.
 A gravel mulch will also help keep you plant stems from rotting.